B-8128/Ineuron-Javascript-Development-Live-Class-Project-9/Readme.md

 - Discoverd a lot of display property that is none other than flex.

-- Through flex it is easy to deal wil=th items and lot more about partion of section in to two equal width and Font awesome too.
+- Through flex it is easy to deal with items and lot more about partion of section in to two equal width and Font awesome too.